dkrajzew/gresiblos/README.md

 __gresiblos__ is the acronym for __*gre*yrat&#39;s *si*mple *blo*g *s*ystem__.
 It is a simple blogging system written in [Python](https://www.python.org/) that generates static HTML pages from blog content definitions.

 In the current stage (v0.4.2), __gresiblos__ reads a file with blog entry contents and meta information and embeds it into a template.
-It generates a json-file with meta information about the entries for generating lists of topics, entries, or entries with a named topic. __gresiblos__ comes with a php-file that realises browsing entries and topics, and a php-file that generates rss and atom feeds.
+It generates a json-file with meta information about the entries. __gresiblos__ comes with a php-file that realises browsing entries, topics, and entries with a named topic, as well as with a php-file that generates rss and atom feeds.

 ## Background